Term of Award

 Utilizing Critical Race Theory as a lens to critique power and hegemony, this study promotes understanding of exclusionary discipline in schools, how they have evolved to impact black boys in schools today, and provide points of resistance.
 Explicitly stated, “Critical-historical analysis is necessarily an emancipatory act of reasoning through historical problems while elevating an analysis that calls for an end to a kind of domination…” (Jackson II, 2008).
 It is my hope that by problematizing the ways black boys are excluded by discipline in schools; policy makers, educators and parents may begin to work toward alternative discipline practices that produce better life chances for black males.

 Ratcliff, Melvin T., "Suspensions, Expulsions, and The Black Masculine Student-Body: The Problematization of Exclusionary Discipline in Schools" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1209.